 OF-CONFIG 1.2 must provide means for configuring these advertised features and for obtaining current, supported and peer-advertised state information for these features.

-Section 4.4 of (1) defines logical ports that are higher level abstratcions and that may include encapsulation.
+Section 4.4 of [1] defines logical ports that are higher level abstratcions and that may include encapsulation.
 In addition, logical ports support passing of meta data to the controller.
 These logical ports may be used in for example, datacenter scenarios for setting up virtual networks.
 OF-CONFIG 1.2 must support the configuration of these logical ports.
 However, the configuration of logical ports in OF-CONFIG 1.2 is limited to a small number of tunnels (specifically to IPinGRE, VxLAN and NVGRE) that may be used in datacenter scenarios like network virtualization.
 Future versions of OF-CONFIG will support configuration of additional types of tunnels.

 Capability Discovery